Keeping Your Dog and Your Child Safe During Car Rides

 Made in the US, they feature a one-piece roto-molded construction made from UV-stabilized polyethylene.

-Certified by CPS for dogs up to 75 lb (intermediate) and 90 lb (large) with Locking Pin and Strength Rated Anchor Straps.
+Certified for dogs up to 75 lb (intermediate) and 90 lb (large) with Locking Pin and Strength Rated Anchor Straps.
 Safety-tested single-body construction with side ventilation slots and a stainless steel door.
 Made in the US.

 $500-$999

-3. Gunner Kennels come in 4 sizes: small, medium, intermediate, and large.
+Comes in 4 sizes: small, medium, intermediate, and large.
 The website has a sizing guide with useful kennel and vehicle fit finders.
 The large Gunner Kennel is not certified by CPS.

 The small - intermediate Gunner Kennels are certified by CPS, double-wall rotomolded, and made in the US.
 All kennels have a lifetime warranty.
 5-star safety is ensured when paired with Gunner Strength Rated Anchor Straps.

-→ Use code: DOGMEETSBABY for free shipping.
+Where to buy: Chewy | Gunner → Use code: DOGMEETSBABY for free shipping

 Dog Meets Baby follower: “We have the baby in the second-row middle seat and our mini Aussie in a Gunner kennel in the third row/trunk.
 It was a hefty investment but absolutely worth knowing they are both safe.
 We had to upgrade to a three-row SUV from a sedan, but I have zero worries we are all safe.”

-4. Lucky Duck Kennels come in three sizes: medium, intermediate, and large.
+Comes in three sizes: medium, intermediate, and large.

 They are certified by CPS when paired with the Lucky Ratchet Strap Kit.
 They are patented one-piece rotomolded kennels, made in the US, and have a lifetime warranty.